libbymiller/music-foxes/README.md

 A simple demonstrator showing music generated using the second derivative of pixel differences in a video, using canvas.
+It uses [music generation code by Alex Bainter](https://github.com/generative-music).

 # Install